bahaidev/textbrowser/README.md

 1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused) and add any missing ones describing how to use the elements
 1. Change "Saving settings as URL" to a redirect if faithfully copying everything?
 1. Provide option to skip over `langs.json` with a default language (though discourage since the UI translations may help some people).
+1. ES6 Modules import of JavaScript in place of script tags; dynamic or hierarchical loading of CSS too?

 # History